woltapp/memories/README.md

 ### Android Profiler
 Android Profiler allows you to [capture and analyze heap dump](https://developer.android.com/studio/profile/memory-profiler#capture-heap-dump).
 It has seemingly same functionality as Eclipse Memory Analyzer and Java Mission Control with a more modern UI.

+In case _EMA_ is needed, Android Profiler can export heap dump and the dump [can be converted](https://developer.android.com/studio/profile/memory-profiler#save-hprof) to a form that _EMA_ understands.

 ### JMH